 TOMS RIVER, NEW JERSEY

-Open since January 2014, Toms River-based RINN DUIN BREWING (named after a famous Irish castle) crafts sessionable English-styled ales as well as approachable barrel-aged elixirs, a few hybridized treats and anything that strikes their fancy.
+Open since January 2014, Toms River-based RINN DUIN BREWING (named after a famous Irish castle and since 2019 operating as Toms River Brewing) crafted sessionable English-styled ales as well as approachable barrel-aged elixirs, a few hybridized treats and anything that struck their fancy.
 For their first anniversary, entrepreneurial father-daughter combo, Chip and Jacqui Town, created an approachable candi-sugared Belgian Dubbel using Irish barley, English hops and Irish yeast called Black Thorn.